AirDrop is easy, fast, and convenient, but also a risk to employees and your data

 - Off: Safe, but not convenient if you use AirDrop to send a picture quickly between your phone and your Mac.

 As the Sophos article pointed out AirDropping someone is an updated version of “bluejacking” where early flaws in Bluetooth file exchange protocols allowed the same kind of drive by harassment.
+So AirBombing isn’t really new, but that doesn’t mean we’re prepared to deal with the security issues.

 What is the biggest Airdrop security risk?